+The Group has adopted a prudent approach on treasury management for the purpose of maintaining a healthy liquidity position.
+The Group closely monitors the liquidity position of the Group to ensure that the liquidity structure of the Group's assets, liabilities and other commitments is consistently able to meet its funding requirements.
 The credit risk facing the Group is primarily attributable to bank balances and trade receivables.
 Bank balances are held with leading licensed banks in Hong Kong.
 The management of the Group regularly reviews the recoverable amount of each individual trade receivable to monitor prompt recovery and if necessary to make adequate impairment losses for irrecoverable amounts.